Federation of Uganda Football Associations

 The Federation of Uganda Football Associations (FUFA) is the governing body of football in Uganda.
 The association was founded in 1924 and became affiliated with FIFA in 1960 and the Confederation of African Football (CAF) in 1961.

-FUFA organizes the men's and women's national football teams, and the first and second tiers of national football covering the Uganda Premier League and the FUFA Big League, respectively.
+FUFA organizes the men's and women's national football teams, and the first and second tiers of national football covering the Uganda Premier League, FUFA Women Super League and the FUFA Big League, FUFA Women Elite League, respectively.
 The third tier (Regional Leagues) is organized by the regional football associations and the fourth tier (District Leagues / Fourth Division) are administered by the many district football associations.
-FUFA also organizes the Ugandan Cup, which is the oldest football competition of knockout format having started in 1971.
+FUFA also organizes tournaments such as the FUFA Super8, the Uganda Women's Cup and the Uganda Cup, which is the oldest football competition of knockout format having started in 1971.

 History

 In 1924, the Kampala Football Association (KFA) was formed and in the 1950s became the Uganda Football Association (UFA).
 In 1967 the Uganda Football Association (UFA) was changed to the Federation of Uganda Football Associations (FUFA).